 At least two of the files relate to people who were stripped of their citizenship and deported: Romanian Orthodox Bishop Valerian (A.K.A.
 Viorel) Trifa, and former concentration camp guard Hermine Ryan (nee Braunsteiner).

-For more information on the content of this series, see the Scope & Content Note in the Archival Research Catalog (ARC).
+For more information on the content of this series, see the Scope & Content Note in the National Archives Catalog.

 All questions regarding these and other relevant records likely to be in the custody of the National Archives and Records Administration should be directed to: Archives2reference@nara.gov